yongsa-nut/ERDstudy/README.md

-This is the respositary for the AAMAS 2023 paper "Agent-Based Modeling of Human Decision-makers Under Uncertain Information During Supply Chain Shortages".
+This is the repository for the AAMAS 2023 paper "Agent-Based Modeling of Human Decision-makers Under Uncertain Information During Supply Chain Shortages".

 No additional installation is needed beyond library used in the code.